Cosmotheka/Cosmoteka_tutorials/ReadMe.md

 | ```get_ell()```          | Get l range for the mapper's power spectrum given the desired configuration.                                                                                   |
 | ```get_nl_coupled()```   | Returns the coupled noise power spectrum of the mapper if computed from the catalog.                                                                           |

+Cosmoteka's answer to the second challenge is two fold.
+First Cosmoteka distinguishes between public and private methods.
+Public methods check the values

 Concerning the second challenge, Cosmoteka generates a series of rerun files when the mappers are processed for the first time (for a specific resolution and set of coordinates).
 These reruns files are named following a convention that allows Cosmoteka to fetch them in the future.
 These files contain the processed catalog, ```NaMaster``` field, map signal, mask and beam such that the full catalog is not loaded into memory again.